 - My heart beats more for a raw, average vulgar art, which doesn’t live between sleepy fairy-tale moods and poetry but rather concedes a direct entrance to the fearful, commonplace, splendid and the average grotesque banality in life ( Beckmann, artist quotes)

-Max Beckmann was a famous German painter artist who belonged in fact to German Expressionism as Kirchner did, however with a very individual position and personal development.
-He went into World War 1, in which he served as a medic soldier.
+Max Beckmann was a famous German painter artist who belonged in fact to German Expressionism as Kirchner did, however with a very individual position and a personal development.
+Beckmann went into World War 1, in which he served as a medic soldier.
 His war experiences resulted in a dramatic transformation of his art style from academic painting to a strong distortion of human figure and his space.
 Max Beckmann took up and advanced in creating his own art the tradition of European figurative painting.
 He greatly admired Paul Cézanne, Van Gogh, Blake, Henri Rousseau, Rembrandt, Rubens and the Northern European art of the late Middle Ages, as Brueghel and Grunewald and the sculptors.
 His option was to create a new and modern human mythology and space, combined with traditional plasticity.
 He is famous for the many self-portraits painted throughout his life, their number and intensity rivaled only by Rembrandt and Picasso.
 Well-read in philosophy and literature, he also contemplated mysticism and theosophy in search of the “Self” (read his later quotes, ed.)

 In 1937 the Nazi’s confiscated his paintings and Beckmann went to Amsterdam where he stayed during the 5 War-years despite Nazi-German occupation.
 The paintings he created in this period were very powerful and intensively; they included some of his famous large triptychs (Departure) which stand as a summation of his existential art, and some self-portraits.
 After the War, Beckmann moved to the United States where he continued his painting and taught at the Art School of Washington University in St. Louis.
 In 1950 he made the last famous triptych of his life, in the same year he died.